Malay Das

 Post Graduate Supervision+

 Title of Ph.
-D research: Comprehensive morphological and molecular analyses of flowering event in Bambusa tulda.
+D thesis: Comprehensive morphological and molecular analyses of flowering event in Bambusa tulda.

 Title of Ph.
-D research: Identification and molecular characterization of important flowering genes in Bambusa tulda Roxb. with major emphasis on photoperiodic pathway and integrator genes.
+D thesis: Identification and molecular characterization of important flowering genes in Bambusa tulda Roxb. with major emphasis on photoperiodic pathway and integrator genes.

 Title of Ph.
-D research: Characterization of the Bambusa tulda Roxb. inflorescences and flowers at the morphological, anatomical and genetic levels to understand floral organ developments and differentiation in bamboo.
+D thesis: Characterization of the Bambusa tulda Roxb. inflorescences and flowers at the morphological, anatomical and genetic levels to understand floral organ developments and differentiation in bamboo.

 Title of Ph.
 D research: Screening of bamboo species available in West Bengal, India to assess their utility as lignocellulosic biomass resources.

 Title of Ph.
-D research: “Investigation on the effects of seasonal changes on vernalization and ambient temperature pathway genes and microRNAs in bamboo flowering.
+D research: Studies on the selected vernalization pathway, MADS-box and FT genes to explore their roles in bamboo flowering

 Title of Ph.
 D research: Characterization of lignocellulosic biomass of six widely growing grasses of West Bengal by analytical, biochemical and gene expression analyses.